BennoDev/boilerplate/README.md

 $ docker run --name api_boilerplate --network boilerplate_default --env-file './apps/api/.env.docker' -p '3001:3001' boilerplate/api
 ```

+Note that in the above example, we point to a `.env.docker` file, you can point this to any `.env` file.
+However, it's likely that when running in the same network you'll need to point the redis / postgres / other dependency's hosts to their Docker Compose service name.
+In the default compose file this is just `redis` or `postgres`.

 To build the container for for a different app, just change the APP_NAME argument to the name of the app you want to build.

 ### Removing a container